-Penetration testing, also known as pen testing, identify IT network vulnerabilities to determine whether unauthorized access or other malicious activity is possible.
+Penetration (pen) testing identifies network vulnerabilities to determine whether unauthorized access or other malicious activity is possible.

 What does penetration testing mean?

 - Ethically attacking a computer system and/or a firewall to find security weaknesses